alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 <a href="http://www.amazon.com/gp/product/1935182706/ref=as_li_ss_il?ie=UTF8&camp=1789&creative=390957&creativeASIN=1935182706&linkCode=as2&tag=bionicspirit-20"><img class="left" border="0" src="http://ws.assoc-amazon.com/widgets/q?_encoding=UTF8&ASIN=1935182706&Format=_SL110_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=bionicspirit-20" ></a>
 <a href="http://www.amazon.com/gp/product/1935182706/ref=as_li_ss_il?ie=UTF8&camp=1789&creative=390957&creativeASIN=1935182706&linkCode=as2&tag=bionicspirit-20"><b>Scala in Depth</b></a>
-Joshua Suereth D. - this is an advanced book on Scala, with many insights into how functional idioms work in it.
+by Joshua Suereth D. - this is an advanced book on Scala, with many insights into how functional idioms work in it.
 I've yet to finish reading, as it's not really an easy lecture.
 But it's a good book.
 Get the eBook straight from [Manning](http://www.manning.com/suereth/).